WordPress rescue from a failed agency: a senior developer checklist

 Staging environment that mirrors production

 Craft can achieve excellent Core Web Vitals scores with proper implementation.
-I focus on:
+These are the areas I focus on.

 Static caching where appropriate